giampierod/gpd.atom/README.md

 To install GPD, you first need to install the Atom text editor.
 Go to the following link to download, http://atom.io/.

 ###Install Method
-Will Bond has made a great plugin that loads packages into Sublime Text.
-If you use this method you will automatically get updates of GPD when they are released.
-I highly recommend using this approach.

 1. Start Atom
 2. Press `ctrl+shift+p` (Windows/Linux) or `command+shift+p` (Mac) and type Install Package.
 You should see "Settings View: Install Package".
 3. In the search box, type "GPD" and press enter.